-- Included in the specific responsibilities of the Director, NSA in the fields of cryptosecurity, transmission security, physical security, and cover and deception shall be the following: - (1) To prescribe, or review and approve, the cryptoprinciples incorporated or to be incorporated in any telecommunications equipments and systems and in any COMSEC equipments and systems used by the departments and agencies of the Government. - (2) To prescribe, or review and approve, cryptosecurity rules, regulations, and instructions applicable to the operation and use of any crypto-equipments and systems and of any COMSEC equipments and systems. - (3) To perform technical analysis of Federal telecommunications for the purpose of determining the degree of COMSEC being provided by the cryptoprinciples, materials, and procedures utilized by the departments and agencies as well as the effect on COMSEC of the communications procedures and practices also being utilized; making arrangements as appropriate to obtain the material required for such analysis.
-(See paragraph 3 a (3)). - (L) To review and evaluate communications procedures developed by the departments and agencies to determine whether such procedures will provide and maintain transmission security; and to recommend revisions and additional rules and procedures as required.
+- d.
+Subject to the Specific Throm More Market Than directive and subsequent directives issued by competent authority, the Director of the National Security Agency shall act for the Executive Agent in all COMSEC matters set forth in subparagraphs (1) thru (13) below and any others which may be specified by the Special Committee or the Board.
+With respect to the Military Departments, the Director, NSA will perform his functions under the immediate direction of the Joint Chiefs of Staff. - e.
+Included in the specific responsibilities of the Director, NSA in the fields of cryptosecurity, transmission security, physical security, and cover and deception shall be the following: - (1) To prescribe, or review and approve, the cryptoprinciples incorporated or to be incorporated in any telecommunications equipments and systems and in any COMSEC equipments and systems used by the departments and agencies of the Government. - (2) To prescribe, or review and approve, cryptosecurity rules, regulations, and instructions applicable to the operation and use of any crypto-equipments and systems and of any COMSEC equipments and systems. - for the purpose of determining the degree of COMSEC being provided by the cryptoprinciples, materials, and procedures utilized by the departments and agencies as well as the effect on COMSEC of the communications procedures and practices also being utilized; making arrangements as appropriate to obtain the material required for such analysis.
+(See paragraph 3 a (3))

+- by the departments and agencies to determine whether such procedures will provide and maintain transmission security; and to recommend revisions and additional rules and procedures as required.
 To accomplish this the Director, NSA may perform technical analyses of Federal telecommunications and shall make the necessary arrangements with the departments and agencies to obtain the material required for analysis.
-(See paragraph 3 \underline{a} (1)).

-- (5) In collaboration with the departments and agencies as appropriate, to prescribe minimum standards for the physical security of cryptomaterial. - (6) In collaboration with the departments and agencies, to assist in the preparation of and to review the communications pertions of all strategic cover and deception plans.
-To formulate and promulgate the basic policies used in such portions. - (7) To obtain from the departments and agencies their requirements for crypto-equipments and materials and to formulate, for consideration by the Board, integrated programs for the research, development, production and procurement necessary to meet these requirements and adequate to insure the continuing security of Federal telecommunications. - (8) To review and coordinate the integrated cryptosecurity research and development program and to conduct research and development necessary to support it.
-Subject to prior notification to and approval by the Director,
+(See paragraph 3 a (1)) - as appropriate, minimum standards for the physical security of cryptomaterial. - (6) In collaboration with the departments and agencies, to assist in the preparation of and to review the communications portions of all strategic cover and deception plans.
+To formulate and promulgate the basic policies used in such portions, - (7) To obtain from the departments and agencies their requirements for crypto-equipments and materials and to formulate, for consideration by the Board, integrated programs for the transplantation and procurement necessary to meet these requirements. - (8) To provide for the establishment, review, and coordination of an integrated cryptosecurity research and development program and the establish and conduct a research and development and the establish and conduct a research and development and the establish and conduct a research and development.